PooyehA/Deep-LASI/docs/source/installation.rst

    :width: 50
    :alt: Mac OS Logo

-To run Deep-LASI on your local Mac OS please follow the installation process in the following order:
+To run Deep-LASI on your local Mac OS please follow the installation steps in the following order:

 #.
 Install Python